Chapter 1: Destructive

-“Eating her food will definitely get you on her good side,” I deadpanned, gesturing for him to clean his mess.
+“Eating her food will definitely get you in her pants,” I deadpanned, gesturing for him to clean his mess.

-“Asher!
-Watch out!”
-My one was delayed by Danny’s booming voice and his finger hovering over my shoulder, pointing out towards the road, his pale eyes wide with fear.
-By habit, the shout caused my foot to slam down on the brake, and it’s a good thing it did.
+My one was delayed by my best friend Danny’s booming voice and his finger hovering over my shoulder from the backseat, pointing out towards the road, his pale eyes wide with fear.
+Thankfully, out of habit, the shout caused my foot to slam down on the brake before I’d even spotted what had caught his attention.

-Snagging my focus, the girl on the road diverted any anger I’d had towards Andy and his messy ass breakfast, replacing it with worry that I’d freaked her out with my three-thousand-pound car.
+Snagging my focus, the girl on the road diverted any anger I had towards Andy and his messy ass breakfast, replacing it with worry that I’d freaked her out with my three-thousand-pound car.

-She concealed her eyes from my Chevelle and me, and I couldn’t help but crack a grin.
-The girl I’d almost hit had a series of options in her situation: try and get away, or stand there and wait.
-Process of elimination would tell her which was most efficient.
+She had concealed her eyes from my Chevelle and me and I couldn’t help but crack a grin.
+The girl I’d almost hit had a series of options in her situation: move, or stand there and cover her eyes.
+Process of elimination would have told her which was most efficient.
 Lucky for her, I wasn’t trying to go to prison for vehicular homicide.

-Suddenly, all I could hear was my friends laughs around me, chuckling at the poor girl I’d probably scared the hell out of.
-My eyes traveled from the jeans that hugged her ass quite notably towards the cat sweater she was wearing, stopping on her face that was slowly being uncovered by the hand-shield.
+Suddenly, all I could hear was my friend's laughs around me, chuckling at the girl I’d probably scared the hell out of.
+My eyes traveled from the jeans that hugged her ass quite notably towards the cat sweater she was wearing, stopping on her face as she slowly removed her hand-shield.

-With the face of the victim revealed, I took her in.
+With the face of my victim revealed, I lifted my sunglasses to take her in.
 Her eyes were the most striking blue I’d ever seen.
 The reflection of the sun caught them for a single second, shimmering them like crystals.
 Those expressive eyes rolled in irritation towards my friends, who were still finding massive amounts of humor in my incident.

 I saw many different girls throughout my day, none of which managed to get that type of reaction from me.
 Almost embarrassed over the trippy state I had been in, I shook my head as if that would help rid any lingering stages of whatever disposition I’d managed my way through.

 “Who the hell was that?”
-I asked anyone who would answer, pressing the gas as I watched the annoyed girl shimmy her way up to class, her jeans tugging with each swift turn of the hip.
+I asked anyone who would answer, pressing the gas as I watched the annoyed girl shimmy her way up to class through my window.

-Danny, using one hand to scratch through his near-white-2008-Justin-Beiber-style-hairdo, applied the other to the back of my seat, tapping away in thought.
-With slim features, sky-blue eyes and skin as pale as paper, Danny was the parent of the group.
+Danny, using one hand to scratch through his blonde-2008-Justin-Beiber-style-hairdo, applied the other to the back of my seat, tapping away in thought.
+With slim features, sky-blue eyes, and skin as pale as paper, Danny was what we referred to as the “parent” of our friend group.
 He was more like a mother than he’d ever admit.

 Although yes, she was hot, that wasn’t the word that came to my mind.
 I tip-toed over the memory of her.
-She was wearing a cat sweater, eating an apple, and between watching her shocked expression to her three eye rolls, the word that came to mind was beautiful.
+She was wearing the ugliest sweater I'd ever seen, eating an apple, and between watching her shocked expression and her three eye rolls, the word that came to mind was beautiful.

 He nodded, opening his door.
 “How do you not notice someone in your own class, genius?”

-Blake laughed, adding on with, “And our AP Gov.”
+Blake laughed, adding on with, “And I think she’s in our AP Gov.”

 Suddenly, I was convinced there was a God, and that he loved me.

-My friends, who had assumed we were finished talking about the girl who was in at least three of my classes, squinted at it.
+My friends, who had assumed we were finished talking about the mystifying girl, squinted at it.
 Blake tilted his head.
-“Are you gonna give it back to her?”
+“Are you going to give it back to her?”

 I wrapped the blue chain around my finger, shoving it into my pocket, for the first time anxious for second period to begin.
-“Fuck yeah, I’m gonna give it back to her.”
+“Fuck yeah, I’m giving it back to her.”

-I spun to trudge towards the stairs, Danny’s hand on my shoulder anchoring me in my spot.
-“I don’t know if you should go for this girl, man.
+I spun to trudge towards the stairs but Danny’s hand on my shoulder anchored me in my spot.
+His tone was hesitant when he countered, “I don’t know if you should go for this girl, man.
 From what I’ve seen, you’re not exactly her type.”